MNoichl/MNoichl.github.io/docs/Petrovich/Petrovich 2018.md

 </iframe>
 </div>

-I think these graphics serve quite well to show how the intellectual landscape in these five journals has been broadened over time.
+I think these graphics tend to indicate that the intellectual landscape in these five journals has been broadened over time.

-## Caveats
+## Length of Bibliographies

-One important po
+Eugenio noted that while the sample is nearly constant over time, as the five journals output similar numbers of papers every year, the length of bibliographies, and therefore the size of the co-citation networks has increased strongly.
 This seems to agree with general trends in philosophy.
-From a larger dataset I had around (used in this visualization) I have extracted
+From a larger dataset I had lying around ((used in this visualization)[https://homepage.univie.ac.at/noichlm94/full/zoom_final/index.html]) I have extracted the length of bibliographies over time, and the picture suggests quite a considerable effect (depicted using `ggpointdensity`{.r} by (Lukas Kremer)[https://github.com/LKremer/ggpointdensity]).

 ![](a09b8624c4a37dec07e9ff333abca794.png)

+It is at the moment not clear to us what drives this effect.
+On the one hand, technological advancements might have made the management of large amounts of literature far easier.
+But it might as well be connected with various cultural changes in the discipline.
+I'm very interested to hear opinions on how this effect should be treated when doing diachronic analyses of literature: Should it somehow be corrected for, to ease comparability?
+How can it be treated a genuine feature of the data?

 ## Literature